-I received my PhD in Educational Psychology from Temple University in 2017 where I studied under Avi Kaplan, PhD.
+I received my PhD in Educational Psychology from Temple University where I studied under Avi Kaplan, PhD.
 My dissertation, entitled Secondary Science Teachers' Epistemic Cognition in Instructional Decision-Making, examined science teachers' beliefs about the nature of knowledge in science and how it impacts their teaching practices.

 I earned my M.A. in Spiritual Psychology from the University of Santa Monica in 2010 where I studied with Ron and Mary Hulnick, Ph.D.
-At USM I studied gestalt therapy, neurolinguistic programming, psychosynthesis, and rational behavior therapy, with primary foci on human development and interpersonal communication.
+At USM I trained in gestalt therapy, neurolinguistic programming, psychosynthesis, and rational behavior therapy, with primary foci on human development and interpersonal communication.
 My capstone project focused on productivity, creativity, and self-expression.

 I earned my B.A. from the University of Miami in 2007 in Political Science, History, and Spanish.